mdn/content/files/en-us/web/api/htmltablecaptionelement/index.md

 _Inherits properties from its parent, {{domxref("HTMLElement")}}._

 - {{domxref("HTMLTableCaptionElement.align")}} {{deprecated_inline}}
-  - : Is a {{domxref("DOMString")}} which represents an enumerated attribute indicating alignment of the caption with respect to the table.
+  - : Is a string which represents an enumerated attribute indicating alignment of the caption with respect to the table.

 ## Methods